SafUmmSul91/Like_I_Said_Try_Again/README.md

 As a Returning Visitor, I want to find the C.V. option to download if need be.

 # Further Testing
-The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge.
-The website was viewed on a variety of devices such as Desktop, Laptop, Samsung Note 20, Samsung 20Fe.
+* The website was viewed on a variety of devices such as Desktop, Laptop, Samsung Note 20, Samsung 20Fe, Iphone 12.
-Tests work done on each link to make sure they were linking correctly.
+* Tests work done on each link to make sure they were linking correctly.
-Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues. - They commented that the layout could be better on the about page in smaller resolutions.
+* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues. - They commented that the layout could be better on the about page in smaller resolutions and there could be more "effects" (transitions).

+I did not take full time, effort or strict care when making this website and I believe it shows

 ## Known Bugs
-On some mobile devices the text on the Landing page is out of alignment due to font size..
+* On some mobile devices the text on the Landing page is out of alignment.
-A white gap can be seen under Hero image.
+* A white gap can be seen under Hero image.
+* Background doesn't cover full page - I didn't adjust width/height properly.
-On about page the text elongates and buttons are pushed together.
+* On about page and home page the text elongates and buttons are pushed together.
+* Social Icons did not take on styling.

 # CREDITS & Acknowledments